whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-02-Luxor-Box-Subscription-November-2015-Review.md

 <br>

 <p>You can see the square shape from above more clearly.
 This bowl actually comes in 4 different sizes, the one subscribers received is the 5" bowl.
-Knowing that, I may need to purchase the other sizes, who am I kidding, I NEED to purchase the other sizes, pronto!</p>
+Knowing that, I may want to purchase the other sizes.
+Who am I kidding, I NEED to purchase the other sizes, pronto!</p>

 <br>